ModellingWebLab/WLDocs/README.md

 CSV is very easy to read, but bulky (25 bytes per float) and can suffer from rounding errors.
 HDF5 is more compact and structured, but cannot be read/written without a special library (in theory it can, but the spec is 150 pages long).

+Some types of hosting (e.g. PhysioNet) come with their own format.

 ### Annotation

 Some formats (e.g. HDF5) support annotation, but others (CSV) don't.